Pro Tip: Use 'Ctrl - F' to search by keyword. (⌘ - F if you're on a Mac)

 A visual Barcode is a string of vertical lines that has a number embedded into it.
 Barcodes can be printed from the "Actions" button on the Products & Variants page.
 Learn more

-To scan an existing Barcode for the purposes of updating inventory, you can use the Shopventory Barcode Scanner Mobile App.
+To scan an existing Barcode for the purposes of updating inventory, you can use the Thrive Inventory Barcode Scanner Mobile App.

-To assign or scan Barcodes for other purposes, you can use an external Barcode scanner.
-Learn more
+To assign or scan Barcodes for other purposes, you can use an external barcode scanner.

 Our free 'Basic' plan still gives you access to our Sales Reports, Dashboard Insights, Inventory Reports, Catalog Management and Profit Margin Reports but does not include Inventory Alerts, Dead Inventory Reports, Kits/Bundles, Vendor Management, or Purchase Orders.
 What's Included in the Free Basic Plan?

 You can also view our current pricing and plan information on our Pricing Page.

 A Bundle is a new product in your inventory based on existing products.
 Bundles can be used to track ingredients of recipes, or Commissions or Wholesale pricing, or any number of things.

 For instance, if Bread, Ham, and Cheese are listed in the Products & Variants tab, a Bundle can be created called Ham Sandwich.
 The bundle will display in the point of sale as a separate entry apart from the ingredients.